mcollina/class-vs-function/README.md

 functions                 8.65 ns/iter   8.44 ns ▆█
                   (7.93 ns … 54.39 ns)  24.59 ns ██▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁
 ```

-These results were taken on Node.js v22.9.0 on dedicated HW.

 Please send PRs to add more cases, this is more of a learning experience than anything else.